 Would it be possible, to use the QgsVectorFileWriter in the createEmptyDataSource method?
 According to comment qgsvectorfilewriter.cpp we are already broken with relying on ESRI style prj-files.

-#2 Updated by cmoe - about 10 years ago
+#2 Updated by cmoe - over 10 years ago

 I understand the follwing now: If we do writeAsShapefile() ogr responds also with a wrong prj file.